david-w/david-w.github.io/Future Posts/Brother_HL2270DW_Toner_Reset.md

 So I handle all the IT where I work.
 I took a day off, and when I returned the next day the shipping / receiving person came to me and said he had a printer problem that I needed to look at.
 He added that it was not urgent because he was able to print since he borrowed the owner's printer.
 **HUH?**

 The printer in question is a Brother, model HL2270DW.
-Apparently, the printer stopped working and reported the toner was out.
+Apparently, it just stopped working and reported the toner was out.
 A new cartridge was installed but the printer still would not print.
 (I think there is more to the story than this.)

 After messing around with the printer for an hour, I stumbled on [this solution][sol]! by phiolle